-You can also simply press the WPS button on the side of the router, and then press the WPS button on your wireless client to automatically connect without logging into the router.
+You can also simply press the WPS button on the side of the router, and then press the WPS button on your wireless client within 120 seconds to automatically connect without logging into the router.

-Refer to page 109 for more information.
+Refer to page 107 for more information.

-Advanced Network Settings
+Advanced Network